Financial Disclosure for a Consent Order: What You Need to Know

 Debts and liabilities

-If the court suspects dishonesty or if the figures seem unbalanced, the judge may request supporting documents or further clarification.
+If the court suspects dishonesty, the figures seem too estimated or if the figures seem unbalanced, the judge may request supporting documents or further clarification.

 The court must be satisfied that your financial agreement is fair and reasonable based on each person’s financial circumstances.
 The judge can’t assess this without seeing a clear picture of all your finances regardless of whether you intend to split them or not.
 The judge also has a duty to ensure no one is being taken advantage of or coerced into the agreement.

-It is also important for very purpose of the consent order.
-If you cannot see all of the accurate information then you cannot properly consent to the terms of the agreement.
+It is also essential for the very purpose of the consent order; if you cannot see all of the accurate information then you cannot properly consent to the terms of the agreement.

 Without financial disclosure, the court will reject the consent order or the order could be challenged in the future if one party believes information was hidden.
 You also run the risk of an unfair settlement, especially if one party is in a stronger financial position.